UMN-CMS/HGCal-RPi/README.md

 If the prbs generator is started on the readout board and the `prbs_error_count` for that cable is nonzero, something is likely wrong with that link.
 It is expected that the `prbs_error_count` will be approximately maxed out (~65535) for unconnected cables or when the prbs generator is not running.

-I will assume the RDOUT\_DONE counting test has been done already, so the `copy-dirs` script has been edited with the proper aliases.
+I will assume the RDOUT\_DONE counting test has been done already, so the `copy-dirs` script has been edited with the proper aliases, and two terminal windows are open: one on the computer running IPBus and the other in the `~/linktest-sync` directory on the sync board Raspberry Pi.
   1. Edit the file `sync/src/sync_debug.c` and set `RESET_IN_LOOP` to 1 on line 8.
 This resets the error count on each loop iteration, so you can start and stop the prbs generator while the script is running and see immediate results.
   2. The readout board should already be programmed and have its IP set.
 Run `./run_sync` on the sync board.
 You should see the same output as last time (except for possible count differences).
   3. Run `python prbs_start.py` to start the prbs generator on the readout board.